hweidner/check-mk-goodies/autopb/README.md

 docker exec checkmk -c 'apt-get update && apt-get -y install libtemplate-perl'
 ```

-Btw, this method can also be used to install other useful packages into the Checkmk container,
+By the way, this method can also be used to install other useful packages into the
-like `less` or a proper editor like `nano` or `joe`.
+Checkmk container, like `less` or a proper editor like `nano` or `joe`.